ncoders/redmine_local_avatars/README.md

 ## License

-Copyright (C) 2010  Andrew Chaika, Luca Pireddu
+Copyright (C) 2010-2015  Andrew Chaika, Luca Pireddu, dup2

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License